Chronic Neck Pain : Postural Causes and A Unique Fix

 Accordingly, the first step is to really look at oneself from the front, back and side, and preferable while performing daily activities.
 But how many people have their own videographer?
 So instead, one must arrange for a two mirror set-up that shows side and back views (see such a set-up here); and then be completely honest with oneself in front of the mirror (tougher than you'd think).

-To change one's posture, to change anything, means turning away from the old, comfortable ways one is accustomed to moving, interacting or just being in the world, and accepting a degree of short- term discomfort.
+To change one's posture, to change anything, means turning away from the old, comfortable ways of moving, interacting or just being in the world, and accepting a degree of short-term discomfort.
 This is not the muscle-soreness or getting-out-of-breath kind of discomfort (in fact it usually feels better to stand up straight) but the mindful, have-to-stick–to–it, will–power kind.
-Correcting posture doesn't have the intensity of aerobics or weight training, but does require persistence until the weak, stretched-out muscles strengthen and tighten up, which makes it so much easier to maintain improved posture without consciously tensing muscles all the time.
+Correcting posture doesn't have the intensity of aerobics or weight training, but does require persistence until weak, stretched-out muscles strengthen and tighten up, which makes it so much easier to maintain improved posture without consciously tensing muscles all the time.

 In some ways, weak, stretched-out postural muscles are like the elastic waistbands of old underwear.
 Over time, waistbands get stretched and loose, and underwear won't stay up.
-Since loose waistbands can't fix themselves, we throw out old underwear or use them for rags, and buy new ones.
-But loose, weak muscles can repair and tighten themselves.
+Loose waistbands can't fix themselves, so we throw out old underwear and buy new ones.
+But loose, weak muscles can tighten and strengthen themselves.
 With the right exercise and correct use, muscles regain optimal length, strength and resistance to stretching.

-And a caveat: once the work is done, and the muscles restored, if the slouching habit returns, so will poor posture.
-The body is dynamic, meaning it's always changing.
-One of the ways it changes is to adjust to how it's used.
-So we must try not to return to our old sloppy, permissive ways, but take on a new attitude of caring for our bodies as befits the marvelous vehicle that will carry us into the future.
+But a caveat: once the work is done, and the muscles restored, if the slouching habit returns, so will poor posture.
+The body is always changing and one of the ways it changes is to adjust to how it's habitually being used.
+So we must try not to return to old sloppy, permissive ways, but take on a new attitude of caring for the health and well-being of our bodies.